May 31, 2025

 • lightweight

 Lighter and less supportive than traditional Salomon hiking boots and shoes, the Cross-Hike 2 is a mid-cut hiking sneaker made for light hiking.
 Its soles are lighter, thinner, and more flexible than traditional hiking boots, which may appeal to fast hikers, casual hikers, and beginners who prefer a lightweight hiking boot to a more supportive one.
-Salomon's Quicklaces may be a little awkward on this mid-cut; however, many casual hikers and speed hikers like the Cross-Hike's lightweight build.
+Salomon's Quicklaces may be a little awkward on this mid-cut; however, many casual hikers and speed hikers like the Cross-Hike's lightweight build and aggressive look.
 Its multi-terrain tread is made for urban trails, mud, and walks in the woods.
+Mine also offer good grip on the weathered granite and desert crust in the Sandia Mountains behind my house.
 If you're after a hiking sneaker—not a true hiking boot—the Salomon Cross-Hike 2 may be a good option for you.

 best fit